- Politics and Social Issues

 A Timeline for Future Events

 From Nostradamus to George Orwell, history is replete with prophets, oracles, and fanciful science fiction authors.
 Each shared a fervor for fathoming the future, and a desire to dispel the doubt that punctuates it.
-Ultimately, the prescience of these augurs mattered little more than the ambit of their optimism.
+Ultimately, the prescience of these augurs mattered far less than the distribution of their optimism.
 Humankind's need to know is indiscriminate, injudicious, and indefatigable.

 The next century will be a journey of unprecedented tribulation, revolution, and innovation.
 Three `ages' chronicle our passage though time, divided as they are by significant turning points in human history.